 You don’t decide to stay.
 Your mind decides for you, then presents you with a logical argument for why it’s the right call.

 Most people have heard of trauma bonding.
-Few understand what it actually feels like when you’re living it — because from the inside, it doesn’t feel like a psychological mechanism.
+Few understand what it actually feels like from the inside — because from inside it doesn’t feel like a psychological mechanism.
 It feels like love.

 Trauma bonding develops through cycles.
 Tension builds.
 An incident occurs — an argument, cruelty, withdrawal, humiliation.
 Then comes the repair — affection, apology, warmth, the person you fell in love with reappearing as if they never left.
 That cycle, repeated enough times, creates a neurological attachment that is genuinely comparable to addiction.

-The relief you feel during the repair phase triggers dopamine.
+The relief felt during the repair phase triggers dopamine.
 Real dopamine.
 The same chemical involved in any reward response.
-Your brain begins associating that person with relief from pain — pain they caused — and starts craving the cycle itself.
+The brain begins associating that person with relief from pain — pain they caused — and starts craving the cycle itself.

 This is why leaving feels physically impossible sometimes.
 You’re not being weak.
 You’re fighting a biochemical pattern your own nervous system built without your permission.